drorlab/pensa/README.md

 - __cluster structures across ensembles__ via k-means or regular-space clustering and write out the resulting clusters as trajectories.
 - trace allosteric information flow through a protein using __state-specific information__ analysis methods.

 Proteins are featurized via [PyEMMA](http://emma-project.org/latest/) using backbone torsions, sidechain torsions, or backbone C-alpha distances, making PENSA compatible to all functionality available in PyEMMA.
-In addition, we provide density-based methods to featurize water pockets.
+In addition, we provide density-based methods to featurize water and ion pockets.

 Trajectories are processed and written using [MDAnalysis](https://www.mdanalysis.org/).
 Plots are generated using [Matplotlib](https://matplotlib.org/).